mpmxyz/NeosDocumentImport/README.md

 Importing from file objects or from within the Neos file browser are not yet supported.

 An import dialog allows you to adjust the resolution and a few other settings.
+If you want to apply the Neos default behaviour you can click the "Skip conversion" button.

 ### PDF Importing
 ![PDF import dialog](pictures/config_pdf.jpg)